sarat534/LSRE---Sarat-Chandra/Seminars/seminarnotes.md

 	Overloaded requirements management.

 The MDRE process is linearly mentioned in detail as process quality and process capability.
 Later data managements using requirements state model.
-Market analysis and requirements elicitation is described even roadmapping and release planning is documented which provides a layout.
+Market analysis and requirements elicitation are described even road mapping and release planning is documented which provides a layout.
 Several roadmaps were categorized into science and technology, industry technology, corporate or product technology and product or portfolio management.
-A framework is suggested to product roadmap in investment cycle which really provides a provision mechanism to plan and coordinate developments within the organization.
+A framework is suggested to product roadmap in investment cycle which really provides a provisioning mechanism to plan and coordinate developments within the organization.
 Finally concluded that an organization with a potential strategic roadmap will provide an efficient way and an effective decision making which consecutively provides profitable software business.

 **Scaled Agile Framework**